 The Information Commissioner also recommends creating a new role or a new data compliance project team to ensure that your organisation remains compliant.
 These teams should be tasked with educating the rest of the organisation with new ways to think about data management and compliance.

 It should also be noted that if your organisation has over 250 members of staff then a Data Protection Officer role needs to be created.

 How often do you or your provider backup your data?
 If your backups are not automated then you will have to consider increasing the number of times your backups are conducted to keep in line with your live data.
 GDPR requires the data to be available at all times to the subject; therefore you need to be ensuring that the data is backed up to reflect the live data.

 Testing of your backup and disaster recovery solution

 Does your DR and backup provider regularly test the effectiveness of their solution?
 This is something that you must consider before signing on the dotted line.
-Again, a good indicator that they follow best practice would be a Cyber Essentials Security accredication.
+Again, a good indicator that they follow best practices would be a Cyber Essentials Security accreditation.

 Why not start your GDPR preparation plans by taking a look at our Managed Service guide to learn more about our bespoke backup and disaster recovery solution and how we can protect your data from potential breaches and keep you GDPR compliant.